-Disability documentation must adequately verify the nature and extent of the disability in accordance with current professional standards and it must clearly show the need for each if your requested accommodations.
+Supporting documentation of disability verification must adequately verify the nature and extent of the disability in accordance with current professional standards and clearly show the need for a requested accommodation.
 All documentation should be recent enough to reflect the student's current level of functioning.

 Can I Use My Individualized Educational Plan?

 A school plan, such as an Individualized Education Plan (IEP) or a 504 Plan may be accepted as supporting documentation and may be included as part of an additional comprehensive evaluation report.

 CAR has put together a list of possible providers for testing/assessments.
 These are only a few of many options and these are not the only providers we will accept documentation from.

 Supporting documentation must be from a qualified professional who is licensed or certified to diagnose the disability.
 All documentation should be recent enough to reflect the student’s current level of functioning.
 The documentation must be presented on office letterhead with the following:

 *Qualified Licensed Professionals must have expertise in the differential diagnosis of the documented impairment(s) or condition(s) and follow established practices in the field.

 - Documentation must be completed by a qualified professional who is licensed or certified to diagnose the disability.

 - Documentation should be recent enough to reflect the student’s current level of functioning.